sashajeltuhin/kubernetes-workshop/README.md

 ```

 After you make the change, run
-`kubectl apply -f geoapi`
+`kubectl apply -f api/geo-api.yaml`

 Alternatively, to change the deployment and cause the rollout, run:
-`kubectl edit deployment/geo-api`, make the change and save.
+`kubectl edit deployment/geoapi`, make the change and save.
 This will initiate a rollout update for the deployment.

 Refresh the browser.
 Your new labels should appear on the first page of the web app.